A Complete Overview of SaaS Compliance

 SOC 2

-SOC 2 is a voluntary standard for service organizations to evaluate the strength of controls for security, availability, processing integrity, confidentiality and privacy of data.
+SOC 2 is a voluntary standard for service organizations to evaluate the strength of controls for the security, availability, processing integrity, confidentiality and privacy of data.
 SaaS businesses store and process a lot of personal information.
 A SOC 2 compliance helps demonstrate the company’s commitment to security.

 Looking to get SOC 2 compliant quickly?
 Speak to our experts.